LukasHedegaard/ride/README.md

 ```

 ## Zero-boilerplate AI research
-You might have thought that PyTorch Lightning disposed of all your boilerplate code, but doesn't it still feel like writing and testing Deep Learning models is a lot of work?
+Though [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) helps remove a lot of boilerplate code, writing and testing Deep Learning models still includes setting up

-This project is an audacious attempt at disposing of the remaining boiletplate, including your code for:
+- __Trainer__
+- __Checkpointing__
+- __Metrics__
-- __Train-val-test lifecycle methods__
+- __Train-val-test step methods__
 - __Finetuning schemes__
 - __Hyperparameter search__
 - __Main function__
 - __Command-line interface__
+- __...__

+This project is an audacious attempt at disposing of the remaining boiletplate by providing good battle-tested defaults with minimal coding.

-Everything you find here is highly opinionated and may not fit your project needs, as it was first and foremost an attempt at generalising personal research boiler-plate.
+Everything you find here is highly opinionated and was first and foremost an attempt at generalising personal research boiler-plate.
 On the other hand, it might be just right, and if not, it's highly extendable and forkable.
 Suggestions and pull requests are always welcome!